jadnohra/mini-datasets/README.md

 As we do that, we also provide visual animations from the dataset [here](./waymo-motion/data), they are around 10 MB per scenario.
 ![](./waymo-motion/data/uncompressed_scenario_training_training.tfrecord-00000-of-01000.gif)

-To add some more, run `bazel run waymo-motion:updater-script -- -r -p <project>` for a while and do a pull request.
+To contribute animations, run `bazel run waymo-motion:updater-script -- -r -p <project>` for a while (interrupt at will with ctrl-c), followed by a pull request.
 `<project>` must be a valid gcloud project under your gcloud username.
 It takes around a minute to download and process a record.